emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

 Cautions
 --------

+1. Don't rely on finalization for your program to work.
+Treat it as an optimization that enables the freeing of resources that the garbage collector can prove are unreachable.

-1. The MPS provides no guarantees about the promptness of finalization.
-The MPS does not finalize a block until it determines that the block is finalizable, which may require a full garbage collection in the worst case.
+2. The MPS provides no guarantees about the promptness of finalization.
+The MPS does not finalize a block until it determines that the block is finalizable, which may require a full garbage collection in the worst case, and such a collection may not :ref:`scheduled <topic-collection-schedule>` for some time.
 Or the block may never become finalizable because it is incorrectly determined to be reachable due to an :term:`ambiguous reference` pointing to it.
+Or the block may never become finalizable because it remains reachable through a reference, even if that reference might never be used.

-2. Even when blocks are finalized in a reasonably timely fashion, the client needs to process the finalization messages in time to avoid the resource running out.
+3. Even when blocks are finalized in a reasonably timely fashion, the client needs to process the finalization messages in time to avoid the resource running out.
 For example, in the Scheme interpreter, finalization messages are only processed at the end of the